ngrok/ngrok-docs/docs/platform/pops.md

 An ngrok agent may only be connected a single region, meaning you cannot host tunnels in multiple regions simultaneously with the same agent.
 You can run multiple ngrok agents if you need to do this.

-It is not possible to geo-balance DNS to the same tunnel name in multiple regions.
-Use region-specific subdomains or TLDs if you need to do this.
+To geo-balance DNS in multiple regions you can use labeled tunnels with ngrok Cloud Edges or use region-specific subdomains or TLDs.